ajitrajasekharan/JPTDP_wrapper/README.md

 Note: This is required for unsupervised [NER](https://github.com/ajitrajasekharan/unsupervised_NER)

+      $ cd POS_wrapper
+      $ pip install unidecode
+      $ make

-* cd POS_wrapper; Then execute run_server.sh to expose this wrapper as a HTTP service
+*  Then execute run_server.sh to expose this wrapper as a HTTP service

 Confirm installation of both servers work by